TotallyInformation/node-red-contrib-uibuilder/docs/uib-configuration.md

 description: |
   Describes how to change UIBUILDER's configuration, options and settings.
 created: 2021-12-30 17:38:33
-lastUpdated: 2023-09-30 13:08:51
-updated: 2023-12-30 17:01:41
+updated: 2024-03-23 16:49:30
 ---

+> [!NOTE]
-?> This page is about the global configuration of UIBUILDER.
+> This page is about the global configuration of UIBUILDER.
 If you are looking for information on how to configure an individual `uibuilder` node instance, please refer to the [Configuring `uibuilder` nodes](uib-node-configuration.md) page.

 UIBUILDER is configured in a number of places.